LucasWashor/IS477-Group-Project---Lucas-W.-Max-W./StatusReport.md

 **What still needs to be done:**

-- Need to actually finish cleaning missing values (especially revenue).
+- Need to actually finish cleaning missing values (especially in revenue).
-- We need to ecide how to handle duplicated or inconsistent movie titles.
+- We need to decide how to handle duplicated or inconsistent movie titles.
-- Create finalized “clean” versions of both datasets before merging.
+- Create finalized “clean” versions of both datasets before merging that will eventually be saved to `data/processed/`.

 ---